Tradition & Imagination

-GULISTAN's concerts feature the diverse talents of its seven-member dance ensemble.
+GULISTAN's concerts feature the diverse talents of its eight-member dance ensemble.
 The dances, presented in dazzling authentic and original costumes, are accompanied by folk, classical and contemporary music and are enhanced with enchanting masks, props and storytelling.
 Larger projects include a variety of guest artists.

 is available for concerts, touring, cultural programs, in-school and educational programs, special events,

 festivals, children's programs, parties, private and master classes,

 Photos this page by Marga Buitendijk, Lee Corkett, Wojciech Fry-Lewis,

 Carolyn Krueger, Hanneke Luit, Watcharia Phomicinda, A & F Sugianto, and David Yohe.

 © 2011 by

 Unauthorized use, downloading

 by any means constitutes violation of copyright.